Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

-We compare our method against eight baseline approaches: AIDE~\cite{authorAIDE2025} (ICLR 2025), C2P-CLIP~\cite{authorC2PCLIP2025} (AAAI 2025), CoDE~\cite{authorCoDE2024} (ECCV 2024), RINE~\cite{authorRINE2024} (ECCV 2024), FatFormer~\cite{liu2024forgery} (CVPR 2024), NPR~\cite{authorNPR2024} (CVPR 2024), LGrad~\cite{authorLGrad2023} (CVPR 2023), and DIRE~\cite{authorDIRE2023} (ICCV 2023).
-As none of these methods report results on our testing sets, we re-evaluate all of them using their publicly released pretrained models and default hyperparameters.
-The source code links, parameters, and models used are detailed in the Appendix.
-Performance is assessed using two standard metrics: classification accuracy and average precision (AP).
+\textbf{Baselines} We compare our method against nine baseline approaches: BFree~\cite{guillaro2025bias} (CVPR 2025), AIDE~\cite{authorAIDE2025} (ICLR 2025), C2P-CLIP~\cite{authorC2PCLIP2025} (AAAI 2025), CoDE~\cite{authorCoDE2024} (ECCV 2024), RINE~\cite{authorRINE2024} (ECCV 2024), FatFormer~\cite{liu2024forgery} (CVPR 2024), NPR~\cite{authorNPR2024} (CVPR 2024), LGrad~\cite{authorLGrad2023} (CVPR 2023), and DIRE~\cite{authorDIRE2023} (ICCV 2023).
+As these methods either did not report results on all of our test sets or used different evaluation metrics, we re-evaluate each method using its publicly released pretrained model and default hyperparameters.
+Notably, BFree also evaluated these baselines on a subset of our test sets; our results and conclusions regarding the baseline methods are consistent with those reported in BFree.
+The source code links, configurations, and pretrained models used are provided in the Appendix.
+Performance is assessed using two standard metrics: classification accuracy (Acc) and average precision (AP).